johngoddard/ObjectLearning/README.md

 ### Linear regression

-The `#runLinearReg` function performs linear regression by gradient descent.
-First, the values for the target attributes are extracted from and normalized such that for each attribute will have a mean of 0 and a standard deviation of 1.
+The `#runLinearReg` function performs linear regression via gradient descent.
+First, the values for the target attributes are extracted from the objects array and normalized such that each attribute will have a mean of 0 and a standard deviation of 1.

 The normalized data is then read into a 2-dimensional array, `X`, where each row represents the attributes for a given object.
 A columns of ones is added to the beginning of this 'matrix' to represent a constant parameter.
 An array of parameters, `theta`, is then initialized as an array of zeroes.